 If you are going to use QtCreator you should install msys2 in the default install folder, c:\msys64

-Close the shell and open a new one to update the remaining packages :
+If some system files are updated, you may be requested to close the shell.
+If that happens, close the shell as instructed and open a new one to update the remaining packages using the same command :

 You are now ready to install openFrameworks.

 IMPORTANT MSYS2 comes in 3 flavors : MSYS (msys2.exe), MINGW32 (mingw32.exe), MINGW64 (mingw64.exe).
 This really important to remember as lots of problem with running OF with MSYS2 come from using the wrong flavor.

 As of 0.11.0, MINGW32 and MINGW64 is supported as two different releases on the download page.
 But you must use the correct corresponding shell. ie: mingw32.exe shell to run the 32bit OF release and mingw64.exe to run the 64bit OF release.

 For the following instructions, it assumed that MSYS2 is installed in